stimpe/ParkingApp/README.md

 This app uses MPAndroidChart by Philipp Jahoda

-MPAndroidChart, Copyright 2016 Philipp Jahoda is licensed under Apache License, Version 2.0 the license can be viewed in LICENSE or at http://www.apache.org/licenses/LICENSE-2.0
+MPAndroidChart, Copyright 2016 Philipp Jahoda, is licensed under Apache License, Version 2.0 the license can be viewed in LICENSE or at http://www.apache.org/licenses/LICENSE-2.0